Last updated Feb 27, 2023

 The app is inserted into a Confluence page

-Step 5: Call the GIPHY API
+Step 6: Call the GIPHY API to retrieve random images

 Next, we'll turn the static app into a dynamic app by replacing the hardcoded response with an API call (step 2 from the flow diagram above).

-To allow our app to access external resources, we need to update the manifest to allow API calls to the GIPHY API.
-Add the GIPHY API domain (api.giphy.com) to the list of approved domains under permissions.external.fetch.backend.
+• Update the manifest to allow API calls to the GIPHY API and add the GIPHY API domain (api.giphy.com) to the list of approved domains under permissions.external.fetch.backend.

 Your manifest.yml permissions should look like this: